Intellectual Property Rights

 Intellectual Property Rights Meaning

-All unique creations by the human intellect, such as written works, art, inventions, and research findings, are considered intellectual property (IP).
+All unique creations by the human intellect, such as written works, art, inventions, and research findings, are considered intellectual property (IP) under Legal Studies.
 The legal entitlement of a creator or inventor to protect their works for a specific duration is referred to as intellectual property rights (IPR).
 These legal entitlements grant the creator or their representative the sole permission to fully utilize their invention or creation for a designated period.
-It is generally recognized that intellectual property is crucial in the current economic landscape.
+It is generally recognised that intellectual property is crucial in the current economic landscape.

 It has also been demonstrated that the mental effort involved in creating something new should be appreciated to ensure it serves the public good.
 The expenses for research and development (R&D) have surged, along with the funds needed to introduce a new technology to the market.